usmanwardag/research_buddy/README.md

  - Select your directory where you have cloned the repo
  - You should be able to see our extension loaded in your Google Chrome!

+## CODE Documentation

+You can find our Code documentaion for each method implemented over [here](https://github.com/usmanwardag/research_buddy/blob/main/out/index.html)

 ## How to Contribute?